ahayden/astrobox/README.md

      IdentityFile ~/.ssh/astro
    ```
 6. Edit `docker-compose.yaml` to share only the mounts you want between
-   your local filesystem and the astro/base containers.
+   your host filesystem and the astro/base containers.
 It is currently
    sharing the following:
    ```
    - ~/src:/home/$USER/src